Rebuilding Your Credit After Bankruptcy in Morristown

 How Bankruptcy Affects Credit Scores

-Individuals generally do not pursue debt-relief options until their financial situations are dire, which means their credit scores are likely already damaged and may not be reduced further by a bankruptcy.
+Individuals generally do not pursue debt-relief options until their financial situations are dire.
+This means their credit scores are likely already damaged and may not be reduced further by a bankruptcy.

-The weight attached to bankruptcy by credit-reporting agencies like TransUnion, Experian, and Equifax generally falls about two years after you complete your Chapter 7 or Chapter 13 process.
+The weight attached to bankruptcy by credit-reporting agencies like TransUnion, Experian, and Equifax generally falls about two years after you complete your bankruptcy.
 Your scores may even increase when the court eliminates large amounts of debt and you reduce your monthly expenditures.

 Securing Credit After Bankruptcy